 At the hotel

 Free WiFi throughout, valet parking, gym.
 In rooms: air-conditioning, iPod dock, iPad, TV, tea and coffee kit, minibar and Le Labo bath products.

 For views of the bay of Palma, go for a Suite, which have the added bonus of two balconies.
 The biggest decision you’ll have to make is whether you want a view of the inner patios or the shaded streets of La Calatrava district.

-The lengthy rooftop infinity pool has 180-degree views out over the sea and the cathedral, with Balinese beds, sunloungers and serious beach-club vibes.
+The lengthy rooftop infinity pool is unheated, with 180-degree views out over the sea and the cathedral, Balinese beds, sunloungers and serious beach-club vibes.
 There’s also a pool indoors at the spa.